WallStreetMojo

 Interest rate risk is defined as the risk of change in the value of an asset as a result of volatility in interest rates.
 It either renders the security in question non-competitive or increases its value.
 Though the risk is said to arise due to an unexpected move, generally, investors are concerned with downside risk.

-Let us understand Interest rate risk through an example.
+Let us understand interest rate risk management through an example.

 In other words, the opportunity cost of getting a better return elsewhere increases with an increase in the interest rate.
-Hence it results in a decline in bind price.
+Hence it results in a decline in bond price.

-There are various ways of combating the interest rate risk.
-One can buy interest rate swaps, call or put options for the securities or invest in the negatively correlated securities to hedge the risk.
+There are various ways to calculate interest rate risk and combat it.
+For example, one can buy interest rate swaps, call or put options for the securities or invest in the negatively correlated securities to hedge the risk.

 Interest rate change impacts bonds with different maturities, to a different extent.
 The correlation between interest rate move and a movement in the price gets stronger with the increase in maturity.
 This is so because, in case of a rise in interest rate, the bond with a longer maturity will suffer a lower rate of interest for a longer time as compared to a bond with shorter maturity.
 That’s why investing in bonds with different maturities is used as a hedging technique to combat the interest rate risk.

 Interest rate change impacts coupon bonds and zero-coupon bonds differently.
-If we consider both types of bonds with the same maturity, we will be able to experience a sharper decline in the price of zero-coupon bond due to the interest rate rise as compared to the coupon bond.
-This is because of the fact that the whole amount is to be received at the end of the stipulated period in case of zero-coupon bond and hence, it increases the effective duration whereas the returns are generated periodically in case of coupon bonds, and hence, it reduces the effective duration of repayment.
+If we consider both types of bond interest rate risk with the same maturity, we will experience a sharper decline in the price of zero-coupon bonds due to the interest rate rise as compared to the coupon bond.
+This is because the whole amount will be received at the end of the stipulated period in case of a zero-coupon bond.
+Hence, it increases the effective duration.
+In contrast, the returns are generated periodically in the case of coupon bonds, and hence, it reduces the effective duration of repayment.

 Interest rate risk is also impacted by the coupon rate.
 The bond with a lower coupon rate has a higher interest rate risk as compared to a bond with a higher interest rate.
 This is so, as a small change in the market interest rate can easily outweigh the lower coupon rate and will reduce the market price of that bond.